 Sunset Plaza Residence

-Simple geometric forms receive subtle shifts and breaks in response to program and to take advantage of dramatic 180-degree views of the Los Angeles basin.
+Set on a rare, flat parcel of land in this sloping site, the house plan features simple geometric forms with a horizontal, low-profile silhouette, receiving subtle shifts and breaks in response to the program.
+The residence offers a vantage point of 180-degree views of the Los Angeles basin.
 The upward inflection of the roof plane expands the view framed by the house facing south and west.
-In plan, vectors pivot around the service core of the house emphasizing the sight lines of the house.
+In the plan, vectors pivot around the service core of the house emphasizing the sight lines of the house.

 Contractor: 44 West, Inc.